popperized/swc-lesson-v1.x/setup.md

 An easier to use editor available on all platforms is [`nano`](https://en.wikipedia.org/wiki/GNU_nano).
 It is available by default on macOS and Linux.
-See the [Git installation]() video tutorial for an example on how to open nano.
-It should be pre-installed.